grapestone5321/robond-mapping_and_slam/README.md

 When building your ROS package you will need to make sure that you are publishing the right information for RTAB-Map to successfully work.
 In the image below you can get a visual overview of the high level connections enabling both mapping and localization.

+Before we move to how we are going to update our robot with an RGB-D camera, let's touch on how you could set up your robot (simulated and real) with just an RGB-D camera.
+Removing the laser scanner does not mean that we no longer need the scan topic, but that we need to find a new way to generate this scan topic.
+This is where the depthimage_to_laserscan package for the Kinect comes in.
+This package illustrates and provides a method of mapping the depth point cloud into a usable scan topic.
+This remapping can be viewed in the image below.

 ## Building Launch Files